Kate Heavenor: Television

 While still studying Heavenor began her career at BBC Scotland co-presenting Saturday morning children's television show The Crew Room for BBC Choice.
 She went on to present Sunday morning children's programme Fully Booked and the technology series Hyperlinks at BBC Scotland.
 She relocated to London to pursue her television work and presented Studio Disney on the Disney Channel before spending six years presenting on Children's BBC.
 Her work includes FBi, a live flagship children's programme, and science show Eureka TV.
 Heavenor's natural aptitude for live television saw her go on to present CBBC's live Comic Relief Show from the Camden Roundhouse, Children in Need live from Inverness and as a daily continuity presenter on CBBC.
 After leaving CBBC she continued in live television, co-presented It's a Girl Thing on Sky Mix, Daily Play for the National Lottery and Live Roulette from 2008 to 2010 on SuperCasino.

-In 2001 Heavenor voiced the titular character in the CBeebies show Captain Abercromby.
+In 2001 Heavenor voiced the titular character in the BBC Two show Captain Abercromby.